Uiedbook/cradova/README.md

 // Ref components (global and local)

-// RefList components (global and local)

-// state can be bind to a store when using createSignal or simpleStores
+// state can be managed from a store when using createSignal or simpleStores

 import _, { Ref } from "cradova";